 Behold the ominous beauty of the genus Faucaria.
 These succulent herbs in the family Aizoaceae are native to South Africa and are known commonly as tiger's jaws.
 The first time I encountered one of these plants, I was a little hesitant to get too close.
 Despite their appearance, however, they are rather tame.
 What looks like a sturdy defense actually has more to do with water.

 Faucaria are denizens of the dry.
 Their stubby, succulent leaves act as water storage devices that allow the plant to go some time without water.
 As new leaves are produced, they emerge in pairs with their serrated edges interlocking like teeth.
-As they mature, the edges separate and open up like a carnivorous maw.
+Once mature, the edges separate and the pair of leaves open up like a carnivorous maw.